jordanhallbauer/jordanhallbauer.github.io/_pages/about.md

 **Spring 2019 contact information... <br>
 Office hours: 11 am - 1 pm
 Office location: South Hall 4431, cubicle K <br>
-TA for CHST/LING 187, Section F 9 am and F 10 am**
+TA for CHST/LING 187, Section F 9 am and F 10 am** <br>

+*Photo by Alfredo Zuniga, published in "A Month of Anti-Government Protest in Nicaragua," The Atlantic.
+31 May 2018.*